IP-CAM/D4U_Migration_API_Dev/README.md

 ## Config File
-Config File <code>/system/library/api4u/config.php</code> holds the API connectivity information and other defines that our extension is using around.
+Config File <code>/system/library/api4u/config.php</code> holds the API connectivity information and other defines that our extension is using around, in functions and statements.
 <br />

 > Unique API security code <code>define('API_CODE_0', '');</code>